subsevenx/jekyll-subseven.io/about.md

 - [ ] Non-proprietary comment solutions
 - [ ] WebP and image management
 - [ ] Night mode without a framework
+- [ ] "Last Edited."
+At the moment that only date that pops up is the last time the website was compiled

 If you have any resources that can help me accomplish any of these, please <a href="/contact/">contact me</a>.